Endpoint Security Solutions For BusinessJuly 22, 2021 | By Comodo

 We live in an age where every other day is witnessing a security attack of one kind or the other.
-Although these security threats may be diverse in nature, they all have one thing in common: they all search for an entry point to break into the network.
-These entry points could be within or outside of the network.
-But more often than not, the attackers target the ones that are outside – remote devices like laptops, smartphones, tablets etc., – because they are much easier to break into.
-These entry points are also known as endpoints.
+Although these security threats are also various, all of them have one factor in common: all of them seek an associate degree entry purpose to interrupt into the network.
+These entry points can be at intervals or outside of the network.
+However, more typically than not, the attackers target those that square measure outside – remote devices like laptops, smartphones, tablets, etc., – as a result they’re a lot easier to interrupt.
+These entry points are called endpoints.
 Because they are present at the far end of the network.

 Since corporate decided to relax their network policies and allowed employees to access the corporate information outside of the network using various remote devices, these devices have potentially become the ‘weakest points’ of the network.
 Because if these devices fall into the wrong hands (hackers), it will open up access to the entire network.
 Or at least to some elements within that network.
 Therefore these endpoints are potential ‘entry points’, which when not protected well-enough, can pave way for easy hacking.